quentin-meunier/SELA/README.md

-# SELA: a SYmbolic Expression Leakage Analyzer
+# SELA: a Symbolic Expression Leakage Analyzer

 SELA is a formal verification tool for the probing security of masked implementations.
 It provides a way for verifying probing security on a set of symbolic expressions.